TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Details and limitations of deep learning model

-The output of FC Net at every time step is a single float point number.
-An MSE loss is calculated between the float point number and the ground truth value.
+The output of FC Net at every time step is a single floating point number.
+An MSE loss is calculated between the floating point number and the ground truth value.

 The PU Net model consists of four down layers and four up layers, with contracting paths between each pair of layers.
 The down layers include Max Pooling and two convolutional operations, while the up layers comprise Deconvolution and Convolution.
 Additionally, positional encoding is added after each down layer ~\cite{transformer}.
-Lastly, the output is fed into a linear layer to produce $256$-dimensional vector at each time step The detailed model hyperparameter could be found within the \texttt{network.py} script in \url{https://github.com/jessicafry/TIDMAD}.
+Lastly, the output is fed into a linear layer to produce $256$-dimensional vector at each time step.
+The detailed model hyperparameter could be found within the \texttt{network.py} script in \url{https://github.com/jessicafry/TIDMAD}.

 The transformer model processes the time series data by using an Embedding layer to encode each input, converting 8-bit integers in the range of $(-128, 127)$ into a $32$-dimensional vector.
 Positional encoding is then added to the embedded time series ~\cite{transformer}.
 This augmented data is fed into a Transformer Encoder with two layers, each containing two heads, $128$ hidden dimensions, and a $0.1$ dropout rate.
 Finally, the output is passed through a linear layer to produce a $256$-dimensional vector at each time step.